Dimitris112/lets-cook-pp2/README.md

 ## Features
 - Users can easily navigate through recipes **[alphabetically](#alphabetical-search)** by selecting a letter, instantly filtering the displayed recipes to those beginning with the chosen letter.
 - Users can discover new and exciting recipes by clicking the **[Random Recipe](#random-recipe)** button, which selects a recipe at random from the mealdb API providing an element of surprise.
-- Users can refine their recipe search based on specific meal **[categories](#filter-category)** via a dropdown menu, which provides a list of available food cateogires to choose from.
+- Users can refine their recipe search based on specific meal **[categories](#filter-category)** via a dropdown menu, which provides a list of available food categories to choose from.
 - The project includes clean **[pagination](#pagination)** functionality, ensuring a smooth browsing experience by displaying up to 4 recipes per page.
 Pagination controls such as `Previous` and `Next` buttons enable the user to navigate between pages.
 - Users can save each recipe they desire by clicking the `Save Recipe` button which then will be stored below the **[Saved Recipes](#saved-recipes)**.
 To manage their saved recipes, users have the flexibility to either remove individual recipes by clicking the `Remove` button or clear their entire saved collection with a single click on the `Reset` button.
-Moreover the `Save Recipe` button is hidden within the details of recipes that are already saved, which ensures that the users arern't overwhelmed with unnecessary options.
-When the user saves the recipe for the first time, an alert will pop displaying **Recipe saved succesfully!**, if it's clicked again it will be displayed as **Recipe already saved!**.
+Moreover the `Save Recipe` button is hidden within the details of recipes that are already saved, which ensures that the users are not overwhelmed with unnecessary options.
+When the user saves the recipe for the first time, an alert will pop displaying **Recipe saved successfully!**, if it's clicked again it will be displayed as **Recipe already saved!**.
 - The project includes a **[Toggle Speech](#toggle-speech)** button which will read aloud the details of the recipe once the user has clicked to view one.
 It's easily accessible since its below the `Save Recipe` button.
 The speech can be ended in 2 ways.
-The first is by clicking the `Toggle Speech` button a second time and the second is when the user exits the reipce details window either by clicking the X button or just by clicking out of it.
+The first is by clicking the `Toggle Speech` button a second time and the second is when the user exits the recipe details window either by clicking the X button or just by clicking out of it.
 This feature enhances accessibility, catering to users who may benefit from auditory assistance.
 - On the **[footer](#footer)** I've included a visually appealing spherical pulse effect housing my 2 social icons which lead to this **Github repository** and my [Linkedin](https://www.linkedin.com/in/dimitrios-thlivitis-617492300/ "target=_blank") profile.

 - ### **DISCLAIMER**